CPapadim/cpapadim.github.io/index.md

 ## Image Recognition With Deep Learning

 In this seminar I cover concepts behind deep convolutional neural network in the context of image recognition.
 There is also a hands on lab in which we build a simple CNN from scratch, and use data augmentation methods to improve generalizability of the network.
 We also learn how to use a pre-trained network and fine-tune it to our data.
+Finally, we talk about how to interpret neural network models to make sure they are using the correct parts of the images in their tasks.

 [Image Recognition With Deep Learning Webinar](https://www.datascience.com/typ/image-recognition-with-deep-learning?submissionGuid=f38f78e8-227b-4cbb-9fe3-84d3601ce44a)